LIM Language, Integration, Media

 A social studies course, We are all migrants, encouraging critical thinking on migration, with variants for both migrant and upper secondary VGs students, including an online and face-to-face course pairing together upper secondary VGs and migrant students to produce digital stories.

-The project is based at Department of Language and Literature and funded by the Norwegian Research Council (NFR) under the Research and Innovation in the Educational Sector (FINNUT) program (VAM) for the period 2017-2020).
+The project was based at Department of Language and Literature and funded by the Norwegian Research Council (NFR) under the Research and Innovation in the Educational Sector (FINNUT) program (VAM) for the period 2017-2020).

 Courses and learning resources